18F/alaska-child-welfare/Days of Future Passed/TaylorArticle.md

 produce builds.
 Our State tech team understood the mechanics of this build tool, but it was cobbled together by staff who had moved on, and no one could easily maintain or modify it to handle new technologies.
+Also, the build tool originally was written to automatically deploy, but that feature had broken.
+So, we had real challenges in our “continuous integration” and “continuous deployment” (CI/CD) stories.

 Our support vendor was very committed to helping us move forward, but the foundations of the code base were about 20 years old at that time, and “moving forward” was not a simple or reasonably priced proposition.